Links added 26/01/17.

-In 15-20% of people with Sweet’s syndrome (SS), their condition can develop secondary to blood cancer and other forms of cancer, particularly a group of blood disorders called myelodysplastic syndromes (MDS).
-There is more than one kind of MDS, and symptoms can vary, depending on what type you have.
+In 15-20% of people with Sweet’s syndrome (SS), their condition can develop secondary to blood cancer and other forms of cancer, one of the most common being a group of blood disorders called myelodysplastic syndromes (MDS).
+There is more than one kind of MDS, and symptoms can vary depending on what type you have.
 In some people, MDS can progress to a rare type of cancer called acute myeloid leukaemia.

 Is baking soda a treatment for Sweet’s syndrome or myelodysplastic syndromes?

 No, baking soda, otherwise known as sodium bicarbonate, is not a treatment for SS or MDS.